 This year's track features a session on how treasury professionals avoid falling into the trap of making too many assumptions about blockchain.
 While there is a ton of hype about the technology, much of what is out there is misleading and this session will help you understand what's real and what isn't.
 AFP 2019 also has a session on how NACHA has been using blockchain, standardized APIs and validated data to improve key AP/AR processes and lower fraud risk.

-Landolt urges her fallow practitioners to attend AFP 2019, particularly those who want to keep pace with the fast-moving payments environment.
+Landolt urges her fellow practitioners to attend AFP 2019, particularly those who want to keep pace with the fast-moving payments environment.
 “I would recommend for anyone in the treasury world to attend the AFP 2019, because it gives you the most up-to-date information regarding these changes in the payments landscape and the speed at which payments can be made,” she said.

 Download the AFP 2019 brochure to explore the event.
 Register by May 17 to save $625.